Mansfield Town F.C.: 21st century

 In 2001–02, Mansfield were again promoted to the third tier of English football, beating Carlisle United to take third place from Cheltenham Town, who lost at Plymouth Argyle.
-A poor season in Division Two did not pick up even with the arrival of Keith Curle as manager, as the club was relegated straight back to the fourth tier of English football.
-In 2003–04, Mansfield beat Northampton Town in a penalty shoot-out in the Division Three play-off semi-finals, but lost to Huddersfield Town on penalties in the final.
+A poor season in Division Two did not improve with the arrival of Keith Curle as manager, as the club was relegated back to the fourth tier of English football.
+In 2003–04, Mansfield defeated Northampton Town in a penalty shoot-out in the Division Three play-off semi-finals, but lost to Huddersfield Town on penalties in the final.

 In 2007–08, Mansfield's 77-year stay in the Football League came to an end as the club was relegated to the Conference.
 A fluke goal in a 1–0 loss to rivals Rotherham United in the last home game of the season all but guaranteed relegation.
 Ugly scenes erupted at the final whistle, with controversial owner Keith Haslam being attacked by fans.

 Haslam left the club, with the trio of Perry, Middleton and Saunders purchasing the club (but not the ground) for £1 and installed Billy McEwan as manager.
 He was replaced after Christmas by David Holdsworth.
 Holdsworth's less than two-year reign bought little improvement to the club and he was dismissed as manager in November 2010.
 Duncan Russell led Mansfield to an FA Trophy final appearance in 2010–11, Louis Briscoe scoring a late extra-time winner against Luton Town in the semi-final second leg.
 However, the Stags lost 1–0 to Darlington at Wembley Stadium in the final after a 120th-minute extra-time goal by Chris Senior.
 A league position of 12th was not good enough for Russell to keep his job.
 His replacement, Paul Cox, led Mansfield to their highest Conference finish in his first season.
 A good run of form after Christmas saw the Stags finish in third in the league, although they lost 2–1 on aggregate to York City after extra time in the promotion play-off semi-final.